NCAlgebra/NC/NCAlgebra/doc/NCCollect.md

 `NCCollect[expr,vars]` collects terms of nc expression `expr` according to the elements of `vars` and attempts to combine them.
 It is weaker than NCStrongCollect in that only same order terms are collected togther.
 It basically is `NCCompose[NCStrongCollect[NCDecompose]]]`.

-If `expr` is a rational nc expression then the degree correspond to the polynomial obtained using [NCRationalToNCPolynomial](#NCRationalToNCPolynomial).
+If `expr` is a rational nc expression then degree correspond to the degree of the polynomial obtained using [NCRationalToNCPolynomial](#NCRationalToNCPolynomial).

+`NCCollect` also works with nc expressions instead of *Symbols* in vars.
+In this case nc expressions are replaced by new variables and `NCCollect` is called using the resulting expression and the newly created *Symbols*.

 See also:
 [NCStrongCollect](#NCStrongCollect), [NCCollectSymmetric](#NCCollectSymmetric), [NCCollectSelfAdjoint](#NCCollectSelfAdjoint), [NCStrongCollectSymmetric](#NCStrongCollectSymmetric), [NCStrongCollectSelfAdjoint](#NCStrongCollectSelfAdjoint), [NCRationalToNCPolynomial](#NCRationalToNCPolynomial).